cucumber/docs/content/guides/browser-automation.md

 While Capybara is the preferred testing method for HTML views in cucumber-rails it does not play well with Rails' own built-in `MiniTest/Test::Unit`.
 In particular, whenever Capybara is required into a Cucumber World then the `response.body` method of `Rails Test::Unit` is removed.
-Capybara depends upon Nokigiri and Nokogiri prefers to use XML rather than CSS tags.
+Capybara depends upon Nokogiri and Nokogiri prefers to use XML rather than CSS tags.
 This behaviour can be overridden in `./features/support/env.rb`.

 More information on [Capybara](http://teamcapybara.github.io/capybara/).